ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 out-of-band way of knowing with absolute certainty that the inner traffic is congestion-controlled.

+If a client or proxy with a connection containing a CONNECT-UDP stream disables congestion control, it MUST NOT signal ECN support on that connection.
+That is, it MUST mark all IP headers with the Not-ECT codepoint.
+It MAY continue to report ECN feedback via ACK_ECN frames, as the peer may not have disabled congestion control.

 When the protocol running over UDP that is being proxied uses loss recovery (e.g., {{QUIC}}), and the underlying HTTP connection runs over TCP, the proxied traffic will incur at least two nested loss recovery mechanisms.
 This can